 Don’t think you are awake just because you have a degree.
 Formal education is institutionalized memorization.
 Your intellectual knowledge has nothing to do with the bandwidth of awareness.

 The quality of our awareness is a reflection of our health.
 Our mental acuity fluctuates depending on several factors.
-Rest affects our alertness.
-Sleep deprivation reduces our awareness.
+For example, our level of rest affects our alertness.
 Drugs alter consciousness to diminish, distort, or expand it.
 Our overall mental and physical health affects the ability of the mind’s function.
 The clarity of awareness shows up in our ability to observe.
 There are three categories we can look at to measure if someone is aware and thus awakened.

 The first way to measure our awareness is by assessing our perception during sleep or dreaming states of consciousness.
 Evaluating our perception of breath is the second way to measure self-awareness.
 And the third category we can measure has to do with our curiosity about the unknown.
 So, we assess our awareness in the three primary states of consciousness, waking, dreaming, and sleeping.
 Here we go.

 If you think you are awake, the following self-assessment will help you find out.
 It will illuminate your level of awareness.

 Many people are afraid of the concept.
 If you ask, do you want to know?
 They will tell you no. They would rather not know.
 So, the fact that you are reading this is a good sign.
 It means about may be awakened to some extent.
 Good for you!

 Awareness in this context is not about intellectual prowess.
 It is the perceptual ability to go beyond boundaries and social conventions.
 There aren’t any questions for this category.
 Fan your curiosity.
 Keep reading and researching.